LongTermSupport/ansible-role-vault-scripts/README.md

 for f in new_vault-*; do mv "$f" "${f#new_}"; done
 ```

+Once you are done, first of all you should rename your new secret file so that it is now the same as the secret file
+yuou have configured in `ansible.cfg`.

-And once you are done, you might want to [Dump Secrets](#dump-secrets) to confirm that everything is working as it
+Then you might want to [Dump Secrets](#dump-secrets) to confirm that everything is working as it
-should
+should.

+Finally remove your old key, you no longer need it.